larsch/xping/README.md

 ## Differences to classic ping

   - Continues sends echo requests without blocking while waiting for responses or timeout
   - Allows sending at very high packet rates (thousands of packets per second, use with caution)
   - Displays sent packets and updates display of received packets asynchronously
   - Multiple display modes (`--display` option):
     - Classic mode (default): similar to classic ping (but with async update)
     - Char mode: displays a character for each probe, updated on reception or timeout
     - Debug: displays all internal data
   - No need for root/administrator privileges

 ## Features

   - IPv4 and IPv6 support
   - Configurable packet rate, length, & TTL
   - Supports Windows and Linux, with multiple APIs (`--api=...`):
     - Windows: IP Helper API (`iphelper`, default) and raw ICMP sockets (`icmp-socket`)
     - Linux: ICMP sockets (`icmp-socket`)
   - IP_RECVERR support on Linux (for detailed error messages)
   - Packet loss statistics (like classic ping)
   - Show latency statistics (min, max, avg)
   - Ping multiple targets
+  - OS timestamping (SO_TIMESTAMP) on Linux

 ## Missing features & ideas

-- OS timestamping (SO_TIMESTAMP)
   - Latency graph
   - Support more than 64 outstanding packets on Windows (currently limited by WaitForMultipleObjects)
   - Show receive TTL
   - Horizontal scrolling display
   - IPv4 route recording
   - IPv4 timestamp

+## Limitations

+  - OS timestamping is not supported on Windows.
+Latency is measured entirely in user space.
+    - SO_TIMESTAMP is not supported
+    - SIO_TIMESTAMPING is not supported with SOCK_RAW/IPPROTO_ICMP sockets